What is targeted grazing and how does it work?

 Do goats stink?
 Are they noisy?

 Your nose is unlikely to tell you there are goats nearby.
-Breeding males are smelly, and seduce their special lady friends with a weird whooping sound, but they are kept home on farm.
+Breeding males are smelly, and woo their special lady friends with a weird whooping sound, but they stay home on the farm.

 How do you keep the goats where you want them?